🧪 Input Costs · Updated Weekly

 Why Fertilizer Prices Move

-Natural gas drives nitrogen costs (urea, anhydrous, UAN).
-Phosphate (DAP) prices follow global mining supply, with Morocco and China as dominant producers.
-Potash is dominated by Canada and Russia — any export disruption moves prices fast.
+Natural gas drives nitrogen costs (urea, ammonium sulfate).
+Phosphate (MAP) prices follow global mining supply, with Morocco and China as dominant producers.
+Potash and K-Mag are dominated by Canada and Russia — any export disruption moves prices fast.
+Pelletized lime is more local, set by quarry output and freight.
 Seasonal demand spikes before spring and fall applications regardless of global fundamentals.

 What NOLA Barge Price Means

 NOLA barge prices are traded at New Orleans river terminals — the wholesale benchmark for US fertilizer markets.
-To estimate your delivered cost, add freight: typically $30–$60/ton from NOLA to the upper Midwest by rail, plus dealer handling margin.
+To estimate your delivered cost, add freight: typically $30–$60/ton from NOLA inland by rail, plus dealer handling margin.
 Midwest prices shown here already include estimated freight.

 Timing Fertilizer Purchases

-Historically, fall and early winter offer softer anhydrous and urea prices before spring demand builds.
+Historically, fall and early winter offer softer urea and phosphate prices before spring demand builds.
 But natural gas direction, global supply, and tariffs can override seasonal patterns.
 A common approach: lock in 50–60% of needs in fall at a price you can live with, leave the rest flexible for spring.

 How These Prices Affect Break-Evens